nazmulidris/exoplayer_learning/README.md

 # Notes on implementation (not ordered)

-## Quick start for player creation
+## Overview of using ExoPlayer

+In order to use ExoPlayer to play video files over the network or from your APK, you will need to create a `SimpleExoPlayer` instance and a `MediaSource`.
+You will also need an Activity contains a `SimpleExoPlayerView` which will actually render the video content that's loaded by the player.

 At a minimum, in order to create a `SimpleExoPlayer` you will need to provide a track selector (which chooses which track of audio, video, or text to load from your media source, based on bandwidth, devices, capabilities, language, etc).

-You will need to create a MediaSource, which tells player where to load media from.
+You will need to create a `MediaSource`, which tells player where to load media from.
-Sources of media can be the asset folder in your APK, or over HTTP, for regular media files (mp3, mp4, webm, mkv, etc).
-You cna use the `ExtractorMediaSource` to handle these sources and formats.
-For adaptive formats, you can use `DashMediaSource` (for DASH sources), `SsMediaSource` (for SmoothStreaming sources), and `HlsMediaSource` (for HLS sources).
+Sources of media can be the `asset` folder in your APK, or over HTTP, for regular media files (mp3, mp4, webm, mkv, etc).
+- You can use the `ExtractorMediaSource` to handle these sources and formats.
+- For adaptive formats, you can use `DashMediaSource` (for DASH sources), `SsMediaSource` (for SmoothStreaming sources), and `HlsMediaSource` (for HLS sources).

 You have to provide a `Uri` that points to your media content, which is used by the